How to Cultivate Compassion in Your Life

 An article posted on Zen Habits suggests compassion is one of the few things in life that we can practice that will bring immediate and long-term happiness to our lives.
 And it’s not the short-term gratification provided by sex, drugs and gambling, it’s something that will bring true and lasting happiness.

 The key to developing compassion in your life is to make it a daily practice, the article notes.
 For instance, you can develop a morning ritual that involves meditation or yoga before you start your busy day.
 You can also practice empathy for your fellow humans, the first step in cultivating compassion.
+Find something to do online to keep you busy such as solitaire of poker online.
 Too often, we are centered on ourselves.
 If we think of someone else who is suffering, and try to imagine their pain, we can develop empathy, which naturally leads to compassion.

 Zen Habits also suggests that you develop practicing acts of kindness.
 A smile, or a kind word, or just talking about a problem with another person can help immensely.
 Practice doing something kind to help ease the suffering of others, the article recommends.
 When you are good at this, find a way to make it a daily practice.